Close

 6. Mottling

-Mottling is a skin discolouration that can make your baby’s skin look extremely disturbing.
-The patterns that form on the surface of the skin are a result of reduced blood flow in the upper layers, which are a result of the baby being colder than usual.
-Observed in adults as well, this usually takes place if your child has a fever and the blood is keeping the internal organs safe, leading to a reduced supply to the skin.
+Mottling is a skin discolouration that can make your baby’s skin look disturbing.
+The patterns on the skin’s surface result from reduced blood flow in the upper layers, which is caused by the baby being colder than usual.
+Mottling is also observed in adults.
+It usually occurs if your child has a fever and the blood keeps the internal organs safe, reducing the supply to the skin (8).

 Symptoms

-The redness occurs in patchy circular patterns, which makes your baby resemble a marble statue at times.
-Veins might be visible as well, causing a few areas to look whiter than usual.
+The redness occurs in patchy circular patterns, sometimes making your baby resemble a marble statue (8).
+Veins might also be visible, causing a few areas to look whiter than usual.

 Mottling